JAPANESE PRINTS

 Quoted from: Kaempfer's Japan: Tokugawa Culture Observed, edited and translated by Beatrice M. Bodart-Bailey, University of Hawaii Press, 1999, p.
 263.

 U. A. Casal in his "Lore of the Japanese Fan", Monumenta Nipponica, vol. 16, no. 1/2, 1960, p.
-82 tells the story of Araki Murashige (荒木村茂 or あらきむらしげ) who is summoned for an audience with Oda Nobunaga (織田信長 or おだのぶなが), but suspects that this could be dangerous.
+82 tells the story of Araki Murashige (荒木村茂) who is summoned for an audience with Oda Nobunaga (織田信長), but suspects that this could be dangerous.
 In those days "In lordly mansions the sliding doors (fusuma) were not of paper, but of heavy, wooden panels in even heavier frames.
 They moved in shallow grooves, as the paper fusuma (or karakami) still do.
 It was just outside of the open fusuma that the vassal had to make his first kowtow which would bring his neck right above the grooves..."
 Suspecting that this was the moment he feared he whipped out his long metal-based war fan and held it right below his chin.
 Suddenly the wooden panels were propelled toward his head, but stopped short with a loud noise.

 There were similar scenes akin to this loads of movies: Star Wars, Flash Gordon.
 Not exactly the same, but similar where the walls were closing in until the heroes figured out a way to stop their progress.